Gender Pay Gap Report

 Mean Gender Pay Gap

-The mean gender pay gap has risen slightly from March 2021 but this rise has led to parity between the mean pay for male and female employees at the snapshot date.
+The mean gender pay gap has fallen slightly from March 2023 from -1.53% to -1.12% which is close to parity.
 Since the first report in 2017 we have seen a sustained shift towards parity from a previous gender pay gap of 12.27%.

 The mean hourly rate for both male and female employees has increased in the last year with a slightly larger increase being seen for male employees.
-This has in effect led to a closing of the gap as last year the mean average pay for females was slightly higher than that for male employees.
+This has led to the slight reduction in the mean pay gap which remains in favour of female employees.

 Median Gender Pay Gap

-There has been a small change to the median gender pay gap since March 2021 from -14.62% to -12.61% in March 2022 which means that whilst the median average pay for female employees remains greater than that of male employees the gap has closed slightly.
+There has been a decrease to the median gender pay gap since March 2023 from -19.63%% to -12.8% in March 2024 which means that whilst the median average pay for female employees remains greater than that of male employees.
+There had been a rise in the gap between March 2022 and March 2023 so we have seen a positive movement this year.

 It should be noted that due to the relatively small number of employees that the data is based on, a small number of changes can have a larger than expected impact on the overall figures.